Carbon Atoms Can Form Diverse Molecules by Bonding to Four Other Atoms

 3. Hydrocarbons and Energy

-Hydrocarbons are composed of only carbon and hydrogen.
+Hydrocarbons consist only of carbon and hydrogen.
 They are:

 • Hydrophobic (don’t mix with water)